martinthomson/train-protocol/draft-thomson-train-protocol.md

 # Onboarding the train {#nego}

 The TRAIN extension requires cooperation between the two endpoints.
-Each endpoint indicates its willingness to receive long header packets by publishing the "train-station-ready" transport parameter (TBD), which a zero length value.
+Each endpoint indicates its willingness to receive long header packets by negotiating the support of one of the QUIC "trigger" versions, as defined in {{QUIC-VN}}.

-Endpoint MAY set the version field of long header packets to the trigger value if the peer has published the "train-station-ready" parameter.
+Once the version has been negotiated, endpoints will use it in long header packets, as defined is {{QUIC-TRANSPORT}} or {{QUIC-V2}}
+respectively.

+Negotiating one of the trigger versions implies support for the TRAIN_BANDWIDTH frame (see {{tbwf}}).

 # Deployment